 - Set the Minimum Height of the container to work best with your image (example:55VH)

 - From the Style tab, you may give your container additional options.
 A 2PX border is applied for a visual guide here.

 Add the content

-- From the Widget panel, drag and drop a Heading widget to the Child-Container and edit its content
+- From the Panel, drag and drop a Heading widget to the child-container and edit its content

 - Next drag a Text Editor widget below the Heading.
 This will be the body of your hero.
 For faster workflow, you should have it prepared and ready to paste into the editor

 - Give your hero a call to action.
 Add a Button widget below the text editor and edit it.
 This may be linked to a page, post, or product

 - To make final adjustments, return to container layout